catseye/yoob.js/README.markdown

 *   `yoob.Playfield`, in `yoob/playfield.js`

     A two-dimensional Cartesian grid of values which dynamically expands as needed.
-It can be associated with a `<canvas>` element, on which it will be depicted, which will also dynamically expand as needed.
-Objects of this class should be suitable for representing programs in two-dimensional esolangs such as Befunge, as well as cellular automata.
+Objects of this class are suitable for representing programs in two-dimensional esolangs such as Befunge, as well as cellular automata.

 *   `yoob.Cursor`, in `yoob/cursor.js`